Thinking About Getting Pregnant?

 Faith's passion in nursing is to help people find the options they need to discover their personal path to optimum health.
 Ask her friends and they will tell you that their appreciation of nutritious food has grown through Faith.
 About Faith Bontrager, RN, BSN

 All of us have days when we would rather have a tall cappuccino than a spinach salad.
 Holding up a glass of milk and saying, "Here's to you, baby; I'm building your bones!" can be a great motivator.
 This article mainly includes nutrients that are challenges to a number of pregnant women.
-I grouped the foods by nutrient types, and if I mention foods that you don't like, use The Dr. Gourmet Diet Plan to search for another food with the same nutrient.
+I grouped the foods by nutrient types, and if I mention foods that you don't like, there's probably an alternative you do like.

 Meat, seafood, eggs, nuts, and legumes are all great sources of protein.
 Proteins are the "building block" of bodies.
 Think about building baby's muscles (they also build other tissues).
 They are the foundation of the antibodies that fight infection and of hormones that regulate almost every aspect of baby's growth and development.
 Protein is also important for Moms.
 During pregnancy, your uterus grows to about 20 times its non-pregnant size, your breasts grow, and your blood volume expands significantly.
 So eat that protein – for you and baby!
 Eat 60 grams daily (more if you are pregnant with twins).